-Ever wondered how to grow alfalfa sprouts at home?
-I'll show you how in this handy tutorial - all you need are alfalfa seeds, a mason jar and some cheesecloth!
+Wondering how to grow alfalfa sprouts?
+It's really easy, and I'll show you how in this quick tutorial - all you need are alfalfa seeds, a jar and some cheesecloth.

-We all seem to have a little more time on our hands right now, and what better way to use that time than by growing our own food?
-I'm not talking about complicated methods or full-on gardening, but simply sprouting your own seeds at home.
+We all have a little more time at home right now, and what better way to use that time than by growing our own food?
+I'm not talking about complicated methods or full-on gardening, but simply growing your own alfalfa.

-However you use them (in sandwiches, salads, smoothies or stir-fries), they're an incredibly versatile little food that doesn't get enough kudos.
+However you use them (in sandwiches, salads, smoothies or stir-fries), they're an incredibly delicious and versatile little food that really doesn't get enough kudos.
 So read on to see how to do it!

 Alfalfa is very easy and cheap to grow at home, with a packet of seeds costing just a few dollars (that will last you a while!).
-I definitely recommend ensuring you've soaked the seeds for 6+ hours first.
-This will help make the sprouting process much easier and faster!
+I definitely recommend ensuring you've soaked the seeds for 6+ hours first though, as this will help make the sprouting process much easier and faster!

-You don't need fancy equipment: a large glass jar, cheesecloth and an elastic band will do the job.
-I have an alfalfa sprouter (essentially a tiered system where the water drips down like this), and whilst it is helpful, it's by no means essential.
-You can grow great sprouts in just a jar, so scroll down for the recipe!
+You don't need any fancy equipment: a large glass jar, cheesecloth and an elastic band will do the job.
+I actually have a seed sprouter (essentially a tiered system where the water drips down through different levels), and whilst it is helpful, it's definitely not essential.
+You can grow great sprouts in just a jar, so keep scrolling for the recipe!

-These instructions - although for alfalfa - can essentially be used for any other seeds you want to sprout, even though I'm using alfalfa here.
-It's one of the most popular but there are loads of other seeds you can use: clover, broccoli, radish etc. All have different nutritional profiles and taste different.
-Experiment with a few to see what flavours you like - or even make up your own mix of seeds!
+These instructions can be used for any seeds you want to sprout, even though I'm using alfalfa here.
+It's one of the most popular but there are loads of other seeds you can use: clover, broccoli, radish etc. All have different nutritional profiles and flavours.
+Experiment with a few to see what you like - or even make up your own mix!

-You can buy seeds for sprouting in your local health food store.
-Alternatively, stores like Whole Foods usually sell a decent selection, and sometimes you can even find them in your local supermarket.
+You can usually buy alfalfa seeds for sprouting in your local health food store.
+Alternatively, large stores like Whole Foods usually sell a decent selection of seeds for sprouting, and sometimes you can even find them in your local supermarket.

 How to Grow Alfalfa Sprouts at Home